JannosUTH/snake_pygame_simple/README.md

-Works as it is used pygame
+Works as it is used pygame.
-pip install pygame
+Cmd type : pip install pygame